Improved bounds for noisy group testing with constant tests per item: Main results

 \subsubsection{Recovery of the noiseless model}

-First, we show the noiseless bounds can be simply recovered by setting $p=q=0$.
-In the noiseless setting, it is optimal to set both $\alpha$ and $\beta$ to $1/\Delta$.
+Note that the bounds Corollary~\ref{cor_noiseless_COMP} and Corollary~\ref{cor_noiseless_DD} are already known \cite{Chan_2011, Johnson_2019}.
+We would like to give the reader an idea of how one can see that our cumbersome looking bounds relate to the more accessible bounds given for the noiseless case.
+First, we show the noiseless bounds can be simply recovered by letting $p,q\rightarrow 0$.
+In the noiseless setting, it is sufficient, by definition of the algorithm, to set both $\alpha\Delta=1$ and $\beta\Delta=1$.
 To see why, observe that in the absence of noise a single negative test is sufficient evidence that an individual is healthy.
-Conversely, a single positive test where the individual only appears with definitely healthy individuals implies that particular individual must surely be infected.
-As shown in \cite{Coja_2019} the optimal parameter choice for $d$ in the constant-column design in the noiseless setting is $\log(2)$.
-Applying these values to \Thm~\ref{thm_COMP} we recover the noiseless bound for {\tt COMP}.
+Conversely, a single positive test where the individual only appears with individuals \gebA{, which were declared healthy already, } implies that particular individual must surely be infected.
+As shown in \cite{Coja_2019} the optimal parameter choice for the density parameter $d$ in the constant-column design in the noiseless setting is $\log(2)$.
+Applying these values to \Thm~\ref{thm_COMP} we recover the noiseless bound for {\tt COMP}.\geb{These bounds were first stated in \cite{Chan_2011}.} \begin{corollary}[{\tt COMP} in the noiseless setting] Let $p,q\rightarrow 0$, $0<\theta<1$ and $\eps>0$.
+Further, let